gboehl/dime_sampler/README.rst

 Installation
 ------------

-Installing the `repository version <https://pypi.org/project/dime-sampler/>`_ from PyPi is as simple as typing
+Installing the `repository version <https://pypi.org/project/dime_sampler/>`_ from PyPi is as simple as typing

 .. code-block:: bash

-   pip install dime-sampler
+   pip install dime_sampler

 in your terminal or Anaconda Prompt.
 There exists complementary stand-alone implementations in `Julia language <https://github.com/gboehl/DIMESampler.jl>`_ and `in matlab <https://github.com/gboehl/dime-mcmc-matlab>`_.